Nainik2509/Vuexy-React-Next-Js/docs/guide/settings/context.md

 ## Provider and Consumer

 Settings context relies on the [context feature of React](https://reactjs.org/docs/context.html) to pass the settings down to the components.
-Settings context exports `SettingsProvider` and `SettingsConsumer` and they must be parents of `ThemeComponent` in `_app.tsx` file.
+Settings context exports `SettingsProvider` and `SettingsConsumer` and they must be parents of `ThemeComponent` in `src/pages/_app.tsx` file.
 See the following code:

 ```tsx
 <SettingsProvider>